AgRoboticsResearch/headland_trajectory_planning/README.md

 # Headland_trajectory_planning

-This repo includes headland space modeling and trajectory planning for autonomous agricultural vehicles in the orchard.
-The whole environment is modeled with geometric shape.
-The headland planning algorithm is very similar to the valet parking problem in the clusttered environment.
-We leverages the [OBCA trajectory](https://github.com/XiaojingGeorgeZhang/OBCA) planner applied in [Apollo-Baidu](https://github.com/ApolloAuto/apollo).
+This repo introduces a method of headland space modeling and trajectory planning for autonomous agricultural vehicles (AAV) operating in the orchard.
+The environment is modeled with geometric shapes, and the headland turning is solved similarly to the valet parking problem in a cluttered environment.
+We leverage the [OBCA](https://github.com/XiaojingGeorgeZhang/OBCA) trajectory planner which has been applied in [Apollo-Baidu](https://github.com/ApolloAuto/apollo).

-We applied python to leverage the convinience of Jupyter-Notebook to introduce the algorithm in details and try the best to optimize the Python code to have it run efficiently.
-[Casadi](https://github.com/casadi/casadi) is applied to solve the modeled non-linear optimzation problem.
+We applied Python to leverage the convenience of Jupyter-Notebook to introduce the algorithm in detail and have optimized the Python code thoroughly to have it run efficiently.
+In our algorithm, we used [Casadi](https://github.com/casadi/casadi) to solve the modeled nonlinear optimization problem.

 ## Updates